Erin Hunter (field hockey)

 Erin Christie (née Hunter; born 20 March 1992) is a South African field hockey player for the South African national team.

 International career

 She participated at the 2018 Women's Hockey World Cup.

 She was captain for the 2020 Summer Olympics.

+She retired from her international career post the Olympic Games.

 Personal life

 In 2015, she graduated from Stellenbosch University with a Postgraduate Certificate in Education and now teaches Physical Science at Rand Park High School in Johannesburg.

 In 2019 she married Andrew Hilton Christie.